-- 1. A majority of the members of the council then in office and present within the city limits of Lemoore shall constitute a quorum. - Before the council proceeds with the business before it, the city clerk shall note the council members present for the minutes.
+- 1. A majority of the members of the council then in office and present within the city limits of Lemoore shall constitute a quorum. - 2.
+Before the council proceeds with the business before it, the city clerk shall call the role and note the council members present for the minutes.
 The late arrival of council members shall be entered into the minutes. - 3.
-A council member shall be considered present at a meeting if the member is either physically in the council chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
-Meeting attendance of council members through teleconference will be permitted on a case by case basis.only in extraordinary circumstances such as a medical condition that physically disables the member from attending in person. - Council Mmembers attending a council meeting through a teleconference are not counted when determining a quorum unless they are not within the city limits of Lemoore. - Council Mmembers must be physically present at the council chamber dais or teleconference location to vote.
+A council member shall be considered present at a meeting if the member either is physically in the council chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
+Meeting attendance of council members through teleconference will be permitted on a case-by-case basis, determined by the majority of council. - 4.
+Council members attending a council meeting through a teleconference are counted when determining a quorum unless they are not within the city limits of Lemoore. - 5.
+Council members must be physically present at the council chamber dais or teleconference location to vote.
 Proxy or absentee voting is not permitted.